Exploring STEM Careers Initiative

 2010 - 2014

 I-C STEM In My FUTURE is a two-year, year-round, informal learning program for 80 students focusing on mathematics, the use of hand-held technology, computer literacy skills, technical training and career paths.
-The project will examine the impact of this technology-enriched intervention program on
+The project will examine the impact of this technology-enriched intervention program on the STEM career interest of underrepresented minorities.

 Read More